 Polly died on 21 March, 1960, leaving Helen in the hands of nurse Winnie Corbally, who had looked after Polly.
 That same year Helen's health also started to deteriorate.
 In 1962 a film called 'The Miracle Worker' was released revealing to the world the story of Helen Keller's life with Anne Sullivan, and not long after that Helen was awarded the Presidential Medal of Freedom by Lyndon Johnson.

-Helen died at the age of eighty-seven on 1 June, 1968 at her house, Arcan Ridge.
-Helen was cremated in Bridgeport, Connecticut and her funeral took place at the National Cathedral in Washington DC where her ashes were scattered close to those of Anne and Polly.
+Helen died at the age of 87 on 1 June, 1968, at her house, Arcan Ridge.
+Helen was cremated in Bridgeport, Connecticut and her funeral took place at the National Cathedral in Washington DC where her ashes were interred close to those of Anne and Polly.
 At Helen's funeral Senator Lister Hill announced:

 She will live on, one of the few, immortal names not born to die.
 Her spirit will endure as long as man can read and stories can be told of the woman who showed the world there are no boundaries to courage and faith.

 A bronze plaque shows where she was laid to rest and written in Braille are the words: 'Helen Keller and her beloved companion Anne Sullivan Macy are interred in the columbarium behind this chapel'.